 Studies have shown that optimism isn’t just good for our psychological well-being—it’s related to our physical health too.
 Psychologists hypothesize that optimists may be more likely to take steps to protect their health because they are more confident that their actions will actually be effective at promoting health.
 For example, researchers have found that more optimistic people may be more likely to lower their risk factors for a heart attack than more pessimistic people are.
-One study found that pessimists had increased levels of atherosclerosis—a risk factor for heart disease— over the course of the study while optimists did not.
+One study found that pessimists had increased levels of atherosclerosis—a risk factor for heart disease—over the course of the study while optimists did not.
 Another study found that optimism was related to a lower risk of high blood pressure.
-Several studies—one of which included over 95,000 participants—have even found that optimists live longer!

 Is Optimism Beneficial for Everyone?